Rumyra/blog-rumyra/src/posts/2016-11-02-codevember-number-two.md

 - simple-html-css
 - audio-api
 status: published
+layout: post.html
+image: bridgetSquares.jpg
+summary: "I’ve gone straight for something a bit weird for day two.
+But we’re not doing too much different from day one."
 ---

 I’ve gone straight for something a bit weird for day two.
 But we’re not doing too much different from day one.
 Just adding a different background gradient to the divs, displaying them with a little flex magic and again changing the widths.